Monday 21st April 2014 – PM

-And then some heartless Mexican cow who spoke a bit of English told us to get off the boat.
+And then some local lady who spoke a bit of English told us to get off the boat.
 Why?
 Because it was their boat and they didn’t want to take any passengers.
 I explained the situation – Case was clearly distressed, our bags were on the damn minibus and we were supposed to be leaving for Guatemala in the morning.
 I offered money, but she was having none of it.
 If the boat was full I would understand, but there were two empty f—ing seats right there!

 And they remained empty as we watched the boat pull away.

 It would be another half and hour before the next boat left.
 Most of the people on it were German and welcomed us on board – they didn’t even want money (although we still had to pay the driver).
 Thank God for the Germans eh?
-Fat Mexican ladies, not so much.
+Grumpy Mexican ladies, not so much.

 When we arrived back at Frontera Corozal, Case and I ran up the riverbank only to find the minibus – and our bags – had gone.

 The area around the dock had a carpark and a restaurant.
 I could see a white minibus by the exit gate, about 300 metres away.
 I ran over to it – hoping against hope that it was our bus.

 The other people in the bus had been eating lunch.
 Then they had waited for us – we arrived not a moment too soon – they were just about to leave for Bonampak.